yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 TIPS:
 - Moving all txns in an account, or all txns for a selected security, is one of the simplest options.
-- Using a date range filter or (pre)selecting from the register runs the risk of separating Buys from Sell txns
+- Using a date range filter or (pre)selecting from the register runs the risk of separating Buys from Sell txns.
-- Moving txns where both the source and target security use average cost control is a simple scenario
+- Moving txns where both the source and target security use average cost control is a simple scenario.
 - Moving from/to different cost basis types causes complexity.
 - Moving from/to LOT controlled securities can be simple, as long as you don't separate Buys from Sells.